cicada-lang/cicada-solo/docs/manual/class/01-class-n-object.md

 # Extra Fields

-An object can has extra fields not specified by the `class`.
+An object can has extra fields not specified by the class.

-When we claim an object is `ABC`, as long as the fields specified by the `class` all pass the type check, we know our claim is right.
+When we claim an object is `ABC`, as long as the fields specified by the class all pass the type check, we know our claim is right.

 ```cicada